 "In 2019 we surveyed an unprecedented breadth and depth of 22 thought leaders with questions designed to help those managing the cyber-risk associated with quantum cryptanalysis.
 This year we have asked the same experts for an update on their opinions and have received 21 responses to key questions ..."

-We are pleased to provide an update to the first report issued in November 2019.
-This report documents a shift in the opinions from the last report due to the advances and changes in the quantum computing landscape.
+Global Risk Institute provided an update to the timeline report issued in November 2019.
+This update, by Michele Mosca and Marco Piani, documents a shift in the opinions from the last report due to the advances and changes in the quantum computing landscape.

 Quantum computers use quantum systems to run computations that go beyond what is achievable by standard computers.
 They do this by exploiting quantum features that are difficult to preserve and control; this makes building a quantum computer an immense challenge.
 Despite some skepticism about their realizability, no fundamental roadblock has been identified, and relatively small prototypes have already been built.